brillout/goldpage/docs/readme.template.md

 <br/>

-## !VAR WHAT_SSR_COIN
+## !VAR WHAT_IS_GOLDPAGE

-Easily create any kind of app.
-(SPA/MPA, SSR, static websites, etc.)
+Easily create an app &mdash;
+define pages and Goldpage takes of the rest.
+For React / Vue / RNW / ...

-Goldpage is a small (but powerful) tool that makes it easy to create an app using a modern view library such as React or Vue.
+Goldpage is a small (but powerful) tool that makes it easy to create an app.
+It works with any view library such as React and Vue.

 You define so-called page configs